 Today, the name most associated with the nocturne would have to be Chopin, who was inspired by Field’s piano technique as well as his compositional style throughout his career.
 However, Chopin’s Romantic era contemporaries Liszt, Clara, and Robert Schumann wrote well-known nocturnes themselves.
 The musical form has persisted past the Romantic era, and other notable contributors to the canon of nocturnes include Fauré, Satie, Rachmaninoff — even living composer Lowell Liebermann, who has written 11 Nocturnes for the keyboard.

-Below, get to know the music that started it all, as pianist Benjamin Firth performs John Field’s 18 Nocturnes for piano.
+Below, get to know the music that started it all, as Irish pianist John O'Conor performs John Field’s 18 Nocturnes for piano.